hamdikavak/hamdikavak.github.io/g_teaching.md

 ### Modeling and Simulation 1 (CDS 230)
 **Semesters offered:** Fall 2019, Spring 2020, Fall 2020 (Online), Spring 2021 (Online), Fall 2021.

 > I will not offer CDS 230 in 2022.
-You can still check other professors who teaches different sections.
-My plan is to teach this class again in Spring 2023.
+You can still check other professors who teach different sections.
+I plan to teach this class again in Spring or Fall 2023.

 I am the course coordinator and instructor for the Modeling and Simulation 1 (CDS 230) course at George Mason University.
 In this course, students learn basic modeling and simulation concepts and get familiar with Python.
 The course website is located at [http://hamdikavak.com/course-modsim-1/](http://hamdikavak.com/course-modsim-1/).
 You can watch the welcome video to learn more about this course.